nhermosilla14/yamelinno/README.md

 - You can add the same template several times.
 - The order in which the templates are included is important.
 The templates are resolved in the order they are included, so the last template will (most likely) overwrite the values in the previous templates.
 - Templates are not validated against the schema, so you can include any yaml file as a template.
 This is useful when you want to include a snippet of code that is not part of the schema.
 The end result is validated against the schema, though.
-- As the input values are resolved by simple string replacement, some issues may arise if the input values contain special characters or if an input value is fully contained in another input value.
+- **IMPORTANT**: As the input values are resolved by simple string replacement, some issues may arise if the input values contain special characters or if an input value is fully contained in another input value.
 This is a known issue and will be addressed in future versions.
 A simple example of this is shown below:

 ```yaml
 # template.yml
 files: